Importance sampling for a simple Markovian intensity model using subsolutions: Subsolutions and associated sampling algorithms

 and thus

-which is the right inequality for a subsolution to the stationary Hamiltion-Jacobi equation.
-Let $A (x; c)$ be the potential for the vector field $\alpha (x;c)$ and define the corresponding $\bar W (t,x)$ by
+This is the correct inequality for a subsolution to the stationary Hamilton-Jacobi equation.
+Let $A (\bx; c)$ be the potential for the vector field $\alpha (\bx;c)$ and define the corresponding $\bar W (t,\bx)$ by

-This is indeed a subsolution to \eqref{eq:IsaacsFinal} and for the special case with all groups homogeneous $\bar W$ coincides with the optimal subsolution.
-However, good performance is no longer guaranteed by Theorem \ref{thm:subsol}, indeed that result is now used only as a guide in the construction of $\bar W$.
-In lieu of theoretical results on performance for this particular choice, the algorithm is studied numerically in Section \ref{sec:Performance}, exhibiting good performance in the rare-event setting.
+This is a subsolution to \eqref{eq:IsaacsFinal} and we base our importance sampling algorithm on this choice of $\bar W$. for the special case of \cite{CarmonaCrepey}, with all groups homogeneous, $\bar W$ coincides with the optimal subsolution.
+However, optimal performance is no longer guaranteed by Theorem \ref{thm:subsol}.;

-To determine the constant $c$, the physical interpretation of $c$ as the energy level added to the system can be used.
-The choice of $c$ should then be such that the trajectories take the appropriate amount of time reach $D_z$ and to find this energy level does not add any significant extra computational cost.
+\PN{ In order to use this choice of $\bar W$ it remains to determine the constant $c$.
+For this, the physical interpretation of $c$ as the energy level added to the system can be used.
+The choice of $c$ should then be such that trajectories of $X^n$ under the sampling measure take an appropriate amount of time to reach $D_z$; finding this energy level does not add any significant computational cost}.
 However, good performance is no longer suggested by Theorem \ref{thm:subsol}.
-In lieu of theoretical results on performance, this algorithm is studied numerically in Section \ref{sec:Numerics} for $d=2$ and a particular choice of parameter values.
+In lieu of theoretical results on performance, this algorithm is studied numerically in Section \ref{sec:Numerics}, \PN{for some choices of parameter values for $d=2$ and $d=3$}, exhibiting good performance in the rare-event setting.